open-contracting-extensions/ocds_subcontracting_extension/README.md

 ### Tender and awards

-In the following example, information about the terms governing subcontracting is disclosed at the tender and award stages, and information about the parts of the contract that the supplier will subcontract is disclosed at the award stage.
+Information about the terms governing subcontracting is disclosed at the tender and award stages, and information about the parts of the contract that the supplier will subcontract is disclosed at the award stage.

 ```json
 {